 It may take 60 days to a year.

 What Happens if a Company Is Dissolved?

-In conclusion, when a company is dissolved it needs to do many things.
+In conclusion, when an LLC is dissolved it needs to do many things.
 It must close all of its cash accounts, liquidate its tangible and intangible assets, notify suppliers, remove the register at Companies House and pay off debts.